tscar43/tscar43.github.io/docs/Prompting-AI-Effectively-and-Ethically.md

 #### 1. Providing Context

 Giving context in your prompts to the AI assists the AI by giving it more parameters to work with.
 The AI will provide a more in depth answer based on the context of your problem compared to a simpler prompt.

->[!TIP]
+!!! tip

->Asking the AI to take on a character or voice is also an effective strategy in prompt writing
+    Asking the AI to take on a character or voice is also an effective strategy in prompt writing

 Let's take a look at some different prompts